intellij-rust/intellij-rust/README.md

 As this is a preview release, something might go wrong.
 So, be brave to face some nasty bugs.

+## Compatible IDEs

+The plugin should be compatible with any Intellij based IDE starting from build 143.2287.1.
+For example, the minimum supported IDEA version is 15.0.4, the minimum supported CLion version is 1.2.
+See `Help > About` menu in the IDE to learn the build version you are using.

 ## Contributing

 You're encouraged to contribute to the plugin in any form if you've found any issues or missing